setohe0909/mindsdb-cli/README.md

 - `--format`: Output format - `table` (default), `json`, or `csv`
 - `--max-width`: Maximum column width for table display (default: 30)
 - `--compact`: Use compact mode for very readable tables with narrow columns
+- `--vertical`: Force vertical layout for wide tables (great for many columns)
+- `--limit`: Limit the number of rows displayed (0 for no limit)

 ### 📊 Smart Table Formatting

-The CLI automatically adapts table display based on your terminal size and content length:
+The CLI automatically adapts table display based on your terminal size and content structure:

 **Adaptive Features:**
 - **Terminal Width Detection**: Tables automatically fit your terminal width
+- **Wide Table Auto-Detection**: Tables with 8+ columns automatically use vertical layout
+- **Vertical Layout**: Each row displayed as key-value pairs for maximum readability
 - **Column Width Limits**: Long content is intelligently truncated with ellipsis
 - **Smart Text Wrapping**: Content wraps at word boundaries when possible
 - **Multiple Output Formats**: Switch to JSON or CSV for large datasets
 - **Customizable Width**: Control maximum column width with `--max-width`
 - **Compact Mode**: Ultra-readable tables with `--compact` for dense data
+- **Row Limiting**: Control how many rows to display with `--limit`

 **Examples:**
 ```bash